aljazkovac/devops-with-kubernetes/README.md

-# devops-with-kubernetes
+# DevOps with Kubernetes

-Course DevOps with Kubernetes from University of Helsinki
+Course [DevOps with Kubernetes](https://courses.mooc.fi/org/uh-cs/courses/devops-with-kubernetes) from University of Helsinki.